A house sitting family – meet The Chiang Gang

 Alyssa – "I miss my dogs a lot.
 I also miss my friends.
 I don't like being home schooled because I don't see my friends.
 My favourite place to visit was Denver, Colorado because I got to see one of my old friends from school there."

-What do you most hope to achieve by traveling and house sitting in this way?
+What do you most hope to achieve from your new lifestyle?